Anytime 3D Object Reconstruction using Multi-modal Variational Autoencoder: Conclusion

 \section{Conclusion}

-We propose a missing data imputation method by considering the category-specific multi-modal distribution.
-While transmitting observed objects over unstable communication networks, some data can be lost or corrupted.
-In other case, only partial elements of data can be transferred to achieve the over-compression and real-time transmission.
-Although Autoencoder (AE) and Variational Autoencoder (VAE) are exploited as key structures to compress data, it is not suitable for decoding severely corrupted latent variables.
-Due to the simplicity of their prior distributions, imputing lost elements in the aspect of category or instance is challenging.
-To achieve the category-level imputation and complete the 3D shape reconstruction from the 2D image, we exploit the idea of multi-modal prior distribution for the latent space.
-We determine the modal of latent variables using only the transmitted elements in the latent space.
-Different from the vanilla VAE, each modal in the proposed approach contains information of specific category.
-By imputing lost elements with sampled variables from the chosen modal, we can robustly achieve the latent vector retrieval and 3D shape reconstruction.
+In the context of human-robot teaming in harsh environments or low-bandwidth communication networks, as in disaster-response or military domains, real-time object observation and transmission may be interrupted or failed so that only partial elements of compressed data can be transferred.
+To support robust real-time human-robot teaming even under unstable environments, we propose an anytime reconstruction method by considering the category-specific multi-modal distribution.
+Although Autoencoder (AE) and Variational Autoencoder (VAE) have been exploited as key structures to compress and decode data, imputing lost elements in the aspect of category or instance is challenging due to the simplicity of their prior distribution.
+To achieve a category-level imputation and complete 3D shape reconstruction, we exploit the idea of multi-modal prior distribution for a latent space.
+Different from the vanilla VAE, each modal in the proposed approach is determined automatically while training, and contains information of specific category.
+Using this prior distribution, we determine the modal of latent variables merely with the transmitted elements in the latent space.
+By imputing discarded elements with sampled variables from the chosen modal, we can robustly achieve latent vector retrieval and 3D shape reconstruction.